Criminal appeals against Children’s Court decisions

 - where the appeal is against an interim order.

 If a young person wishes to appeal, they must do so within 28 days.
-The young person A document that sets out what a person wants to happen to their money and other property after they die. be asked to sign an undertaking to proceed with the appeal before an authorised person (usually a court The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary.).
-That person will advise the young person of the date set for the The time and place at which a court or tribunal hears the parties argue their case and makes a decision. of the appeal.
+The young person will be asked to sign an undertaking to proceed with the appeal before an authorised person (usually a court registrar).
+That person will advise the young person of the date set for the hearing of the appeal.

 The Department of Public Prosecutions (DPP) may appeal to the County Court against a sentence handed down in the Children’s Court if satisfied that an appeal should be brought because the sentence is manifestly inadequate (s 427).

-If the County Court replaces a A sentence for a criminal offence that does not involve imprisonment.
-The offender would normally be sentenced to a form of rehabilitation.
-See also ICO (intensive correction order). with a A prison sentence., the young person may, with the leave of the Court of Appeal, appeal to that court (s 430R).
+If the County Court replaces a non-custodial sentence with a custodial sentence, the young person may, with the leave of the Court of Appeal, appeal to that court (s 430R).